 LibX Toolbar: a Library Research Browser Toolbar

-LibX PUL is a web browser plugin/extension/add-on for Firefox and (partly) Google Chrome that provides direct access to selected library resources, plus other useful features.
+LibX PUL is a web browser plugin/extension/add-on for Google Chrome and Firefox that provides direct access to selected library resources, plus other useful features.
 It will change your library research experience for the better.

 Reference Management Systems: Citations and Bibligraphies Made Easier